Our Team

 MSTP Student

-I am an MSTP student from Bryan, Texas.
-I graduated from Trinity University with a B.S. in Biochemistry & Molecular Biology and a minor in Spanish and started at UT Southwestern directly after completing my undergraduate studies.
-My project is to identify and characterize the molecular mechanisms by which Mycobacterium tuberculosis causes cough by focusing on the neuro-immunology and pharmacology of nociceptive agonists produced by M. tuberculosis.
-Outside of the lab, I enjoy running, reading, and traveling.
+Originally from Bryan, Texas, Lois Warden holds a bachelor's degree in biochemistry and molecular biology with a minor in Spanish from Trinity University.
+As a student in the Medical Scientist Training Program (MSTP), her project is to identify and characterize the molecular mechanisms by which M. tuberculosis causes cough by focusing on the neuro-immunology and pharmacology of nociceptive agonists produced by M. tuberculosis.
+Outside of the lab, she enjoys running, reading, and traveling.

 Our team is a hardworking, collaborative group.